-AbstractObjective: Some periodontal bacteria on tooth plaque were shown to be sensitive to extracts from Syzigium aromaticum and Salvadora persica.
-Our study was an assessment of the antimicrobial effect of Syzigium aromaticum and Salvadora persica extracts against dental plague pathogens.
+Background: Some periodontal bacteria on tooth plaque were shown to be sensitive to extracts from Syzigium aromaticum and Salvadora persica.
+The study aimed to assess the antimicrobial effect of Syzigium aromaticum and Salvadora persica extracts against dental plaque pathogens.

-Materials and Methods: Thirty-five 35 oral swabs were taken from the patients who had the dental plague and isolated microorganisms were identified by standard bacteriological methods.
-Syzigium aromaticum and Salvadora persica extracts were tested against dental plaque microorganisms on Muller Hinton agar, antimicrobial activity of the two extracts was done by paper disks-diffusion technique at 50% concentration and characterized by inhibition zones.
+Methods: Oral swabs were collected from 35 patients with dental plaque, and isolated microorganisms were identified using standard bacteriological methods.
+Syzigium aromaticum and Salvadora persica extracts were tested against dental plaque microorganisms on Muller Hinton agar at 50% concentration using the paper disks-diffusion technique to measure antimicrobial activity and inhibition zones.